Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Experimental Results

 The quantitative results for SD3.5 and Flux-dev are summarized in Table \ref{tab:mega_consolidated_comparison}.
-Our methods consistently outperforms the baselines across multiple metrics and prompt datasets under various guidance scales and NFEs.
-In particular, images generated by CFG-MP/MP+ exhibit significant improvements in HPSv2 and IR scores, indicating higher human preference alignment.
+Our methods consistently outperform the baselines across multiple metrics and prompt datasets under various guidance scales and NFEs.
+In particular, images generated by CFG-MP/MP+ exhibit significant improvements in HPSv2 and IR scores, indicating greater alignment with human preferences.
 Furthermore, GenEval results in Table \ref{tab:geneval_results} confirm that CFG-MP/MP+ excel in fine-grained compositional tasks, specifically in counting, color attribution, and spatial positioning, suggesting superior semantic alignment.
 Qualitative comparisons on SD3.5 are presented in Figure \ref{fig:results_single_column}.
 CFG-MP/MP+ significantly surpasses the baselines in attribute binding (e.g., accurate counting and color mapping in Row 1), structural coherence (e.g., physically realistic frames in Rows 2-3), and contextual richness (e.g., fine-grained details in complex scenes in Row 4).
-Notably, our methods effectively mitigates common baseline failures such as attribute leakage and distorted geometries.
+Notably, our methods effectively mitigate common baseline failures such as attribute leakage and distorted geometries.